gkoh/furble/README.md

 - plug in the M5StickC
 - `platformio run -t upload`

+## Usage

+The top level menu has the following entries:
+- `Connect`
+- `Scan`
+- `Delete Saved`
+- `Power Off`

+On first use, put the target camera into pairing mode, then hit `Scan`.
+If the camera advertises a known, matching signature, it should appear in the list.
+You can then connect to the target camera, which, if successful, will save the entry and show the remote menu.

+Upon subsequent use it should be enough to hit `Connect`, selecting the previously paired device and leads to the remote menu.

+From the remote menu you may choose to disconnect or control the shutter.

+# Things To Do
+- error handling is atrocious (it'll probably crash, then restart, which is OK, the M5StickC boots quickly)
+- improve the device matching and connection abstractions
+  - especially if more cameras get supported
+- get some continuous integration going

 # Links

 Inspiration for this project came from the following project/posts: